 - Magnesium – another supplement to assist with gut health.
 Some studies have also found that magnesium supplementation may reduce or even eliminate body odour in otherwise healthy individuals.
 I can vouch for this, as my sweat never seems to smell since taking magnesium unless during or the day after a big night of drinking!

 - Digestive enzymes – a good multi-enzyme complex such as “Now Foods, Super Enzymes, 180 Capsules” will assist in breaking down and digesting fat, carbohydrates and protein.
 If you find that you ever get gassy, or stomach cramps not long after eating, you may not be able to produce enough enzymes naturally to digest your food completely, leaving it to rot in your stomach and cause issues.
 Ideally, optimizing your gut health with good diet and supplementation of L-Glutamine and magnesium will be enough to correct digestive errors.
-However, I find that adding in some extra enzymes to assist in digestion works wonders for me and I can really feel the difference between properly digesting my food and not.
+However, I find that adding in some extra enzymes to assist in digestion works wonders for me and I can really feel the difference between properly digesting my food and not

 I began writing this article in the first week of January this year.
-It is now 4 months later and feel that my ketosis survival guide is now ready to be published.
+It is now 4 months later and feel that my keto induction phase survival guide is now ready to be published.
 I expect that I will be updating this guide from time to time as I learn and experience new things.
 If you find any errors in this guide, please leave me a comment below to let me know so I can correct this as soon as possible.